Land Rover Tangi: Operational use

 Tangis are known to the local population as 'Meat Wagons'.
 This name comes from the police being called 'pigs' and from other armoured vehicles used by the British Army in Northern Ireland, such as the Humber Pig.
 The vehicles are synonymous with Northern Ireland's Troubles.
 At the height of the Troubles the vehicles were essential for patrolling across Northern Ireland, carrying two police officers in the front and a maximum of five officers wearing riot helmets and carrying shields in the rear.
 At this time they were painted in a dark grey livery.
 One person, Alan McCormick, a Protestant civilian, was killed after being hit by one of the vehicles during the Troubles, during a riot situation in Ballysillan in 1986.

-Since the Good Friday Agreement and the resulting peace, the vehicles are largely used for crowd control, though some are still used for patrol purposes in areas where Dissident Paramilitaries still operate.
+Since the Good Friday Agreement, the vehicles were largely used for crowd control, though some were used for patrol purposes in areas where Dissident Paramilitaries still operate.
 The vehicles are now painted in standard white, yellow and blue Battenburg markings, as seen on the majority of police vehicles throughout the United Kingdom, rather than the original battleship grey.
-The original rotating blue beacons have been replaced with full width halogen light bars and small blue strobes fitted to the front grill.
+The original rotating blue beacons have been replaced with full-width light bars and small blue strobes fitted to the front grille.

 Status

 More than half of the former RUC (now PSNI) fleet of 450 armoured Land Rovers were decommissioned under the terms of the Good Friday Agreement.
-A number, mainly Tangis, came back to Great Britain to be refurbished and distributed among UK forces.
-North Wales Police are known to operate Tangis, South Yorkshire Police have three and after the Bradford riots West Yorkshire Police bought six.
-Currently the Tangis are being phased out in Northern Ireland for new replacement models of the PANGOLIN Public Order Land Rover (Mk 1 & 2) and the Penman Public Order Land Rover.
+Twelve were loaned by the RUC to the Belgian Gendarmerie to combat football hooliganism during the Euro 2000 football tournament, in exchange for the RUC's loan of two Gendarmerie water cannons in 1999 during the Drumcree conflict, while a number, mainly Tangis, came back to Great Britain to be refurbished and distributed among UK forces.
+North Wales Police are known to operate Tangis, South Yorkshire Police have three, and after the 2001 Bradford riots, West Yorkshire Police purchased six from the RUC.
+Currently, the Tangis have been phased out in Northern Ireland for replacement models of the OVIK PANGOLIN Public Order Land Rover (Mk 1 & 2) and the Penman Public Order Land Rover.

 The vehicle has become popular with collectors.
-Die-cast models and artwork of the vehicles are available.
+Die-cast models and artwork of the vehicles are available, and replica RUC Tangis have also been produced.